pandemonia/angular-medium-editor/README.md

 # angular-medium-editor
 This is an AngularJS directive for the [Medium.com inline editor clone](https://github.com/yabwe/medium-editor) by Davi Ferreira.

+## Forked Changes
+Changing the directive from isolated to inheriting current scope.
+This was needed as other directives were added on to the same element needing it's own isolated scope.

+This directive used the isolated scope just to bind the options, this can be changed to parsing directly from the attributes.

 ## Install

 Install with [Bower](https://bower.io/):